bhimrazy/Oracle-Practical-DBMS-Labs/Labs/Lab_3.md

 ```

-10.Add a constraint to the relation course such that the minimum fee for all courses is 5000.
+10. Add a constraint to the relation course such that the minimum fee for all courses is 5000.

 ```sql
     -- Query